LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaResponse.md

 }
 ```

-Note that setting an HTTP header will automatically discard the previous value if it was existing.
+Note that setting an HTTP header will automatically discard any previous value.

 ## Setting and discarding cookies

-Cookies are just a special form of HTTP headers but we provide a set of helpers to make it easier.
+Cookies are just a special form of HTTP headers, but Play provides a set of helpers to make it easier.

-You can easily add a Cookie to the HTTP response using:
+You can easily add a Cookie to the HTTP response:

 ```
 response().setCookie("theme", "blue");